sebastianffx/stain_adversarial_learning/README.md

 * Create the patches using the coordinates located in patches_coordinates.txt
 * Run either baseline.py or dann_experiment.py

-Gleason grading using the Zurich prostate TMA dataset and TCGA diagnostic WSI:
+Gleason grading using the Zurich prostate TMA dataset and patches from diagnostic WSI of TCGA:
 * Have in your local path the ([TMA images folder](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/OCYCMP))
 * Separate the patches folder using patches_partitions.txt